via Homebrew

-CLI tool for compressing and decompressing various archive formats with automatic format detection
+CLI tool for compressing and decompressing files across 14+ formats with automatic format detection

 # via Homebrew